interledger/interledger.org-developers/src/content/blog/2024-07-29-open-payments-cinderella-story.md

 This approach is starting to push the boundaries of convenience and ability to parse the scope.
 Do we need to enforce an order in which information is added to a scope, so that it can be parsed properly?
 How would we handle optional parts?
 Should we just stringify a JSON object and call that a scope?
 From a development standpoint, things are starting to get out of hand.

+## Trying to Make it Work with OAuth 2.0

 An early attempt to add this context to an authorized payment was through something called “mandates”.
 These were objects that a third party client would create on an Open Payments resource server that contained the aforementioned payment information.
 That mandate would then be referenced inside of a Authorization Details object, which would then be stringified and passed as a query parameter in an OAuth authorization URL:

 ```